 - 4.6 It was through the introduction of the Code that Councils are now able to take responsibility for deciding an affordable level of borrowing to fund capital expenditure.
 This moves away from the previous regime through which central government gave councils consent to borrow defined amounts for capital expenditure. - 4.7 The level of capital expenditure that we choose to fund through borrowing has a direct impact on the treasury activities of the Council.
-Borrowing is required to fund the proposed capital programme including investment in Roads Carriageways and Infrastructure, for the shortfall in Early Years 1,140 Hours and for the Housing Investment Programme.
+Borrowing is required to fund the capital programmes and for the Housing Investment Programme.
 Borrowing will also be used in the short term to manage the cashflow funding gap for City Deal.
-The Prudential Indicators show the level of borrowing required. - 4.8 An update to the General Fund programme for 2020/21 is being presented to this meeting of the Council.
-This allows for investment across priorities consistent with the objectives of the Council Plan. - 4.9 The capital expenditure for 2020/21 included in our indicators is based on the aforementioned report and takes account of anticipated expenditure for that year adjusted to include other potential commitments.
-It also includes the General Capital Grant funding allocated by the Scottish Government.
-The programme also includes projects which will be funded by Specific Capital Grants from the Scottish Government. - 4.10 In relation to the indicators for 2021/2022 and 2022/2023, the Capital Strategy agreed by the Executive Committee (21 November 2018) made a prudent assumption of Government Grant based on the most recent information available at that point in time.
-As grant allocations are not yet available for these years, for the purpose of these indicators, a General Capital Grant of £28m has been assumed for each year. - 4.11 The HRA capital programme for 2020/21 was presented to the Housing and Technical Resources Committee on 5 February 2020.
-For financial years 2021/22 and 2022/23, estimated capital programmes based on the HRA business plan have been included. - 4.12 Housing capital expenditure will result in an increase in the availability of social housing stock through the new build programme and improvements in the quality of the existing social housing stock.
-Future capital programmes will also include investment in housing stock to reflect the new Energy Efficiency Standard for Social Housing (EESSH) which must be achieved by 31 December 2020.
-At present, 92% of the Council's houses are compliant with the EESSH standard.
+The Prudential Indicators show the level of borrowing required. - 4.8 An update to the General Fund programme for 2021/2022 was presented to the Executive Committee on 4 November 2020.
+This allows for investment across priorities consistent with the objectives of the Council Plan. - 4.9 The capital expenditure for 2021/2022 included in our indicators is based on the aforementioned report and takes account of anticipated expenditure for that year adjusted to include other potential commitments.
+It includes the General Capital Grant funding allocated by the Scottish Government and projects which will be funded by Specific Capital Grants from the Scottish Government. - 4.10 At the time of writing this report, the level of General Capital Grant beyond the current financial year is not known.
+For 2021/2022, it has been assumed that £21.3m of General Capital Grant will be received, in line with the grant awarded in 2020/2021.
+For 2022/2023 and 2023/2024, £28m has been assumed as included in the Capital Strategy agreed by the Executive Committee on 21 November 2018. - 4.11 The HRA capital programme for 2021/2022 will be presented to the Housing and Technical Resources Committee on 17 February 2021.
+For financial years 2022/2023 and 2023/2024, estimated capital programmes based on the HRA business plan have been included. - 4.12 Housing capital expenditure reflects investment priorities of maintaining and improving the housing stock to the Scottish Housing Quality Standard (SHQS) and the Energy Efficiency Standard for Social Housing (EESSH).
+The programme includes the continuation of the legislative compliance works including meeting the new fire tolerable standard by February 2022, investment in multi storey blocks and improving the energy efficiency of the tenants' homes.

 - 4.13 The Prudential Code also recognises that in making capital investment decisions the authority should be informed by sound asset management planning and options appraisal. - 4.14 When considering potential capital investment, the Council ensures that the objectives of capital investment fit within the Council strategic plans and that the investment is informed through the asset management planning process.
-The following asset management plans were updated for 2019 and approved by the relevant resource Committees. - ♦ 2019 Property and Housing Asset Management Plans presented to Housing and Technical Resources Committee on 4 September 2019 - ◆ Fleet Asset Management Plan 2019 presented to Community and Enterprise Resources Committee on 3 September 2019 - ◆ 2019/2020 Information and Communication Technology (ICT) Asset Management Plan presented to Finance and Corporate Resources Committee on 7 August 2019 - ♦ Roads Asset Management Plan 2019 Update presented to Community and Enterprise Resources Committee on 3 September 2019
+The following asset management plans were updated for 2020 and approved by the relevant resource Committees. - ♦ Fleet Asset Management Plan 2020 presented to Community and Enterprise Resources Committee 15 September 2020 - ♦ 2020/2021 Information and Communication Technology (ICT) Asset Management Plan presented to Finance and Corporate Resources Committee 19 August 2020 - ♦ Roads Asset Management Plan 2020 Update presented to Community and Enterprise Resources Committee 16 June 2020 - 4.15 The Property and Housing Asset Management Plan is currently being reviewed and updated and is expected to be taken forward to the Housing and Technical Resources Committee early in 2021/2022.